do0x0ob/investment-tracker/README.md

 ## How to Use

-### 1. Create Venv and install depencency packages
+### 1. Create Venv and Install Depencency Packages
 - It's recommended to create a virtual enviroment.
 Follow these steps to create one:
     ```bash
     # Skip this if 'venv' is already installed